Reuben Andrews

 • A judicial review of a housing allocation scheme, alleging discrimination under both the Equality Act 2010 and Article 14 ECHR.

-• Advice on merits and quantum for a false imprisonment claim and Article 8 ECHR damages claim in the immigration context.
+• Advising on the merits and quantum of a false imprisonment and Article 8 ECHR damages claim in the immigration context.

 • Competition & regulatory